Jacooooooob/Reference-Formatter/README.md

 ## Prerequisites

-Before running this project, make sure you have Java Development Kit (JDK) installed on your machine.
+Before running this project, make sure you have Java Development Kit (JDK21) installed on your machine.

 ## Running the Application